emmaeagles/CodeJam-2019/README.md

 pip install -r /path/to/requirements.txt
 ```

-You will also need to install the [RetinaNet model file](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/resnet50_coco_best_v2.0.1.h5) that will be used for object detection.
+You will also need to download the [RetinaNet model file](https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/resnet50_coco_best_v2.0.1.h5) that will be used for object detection.
+Once you have it downloaded, put the file in the root of the `backend` folder.

 If any packages are missing when you run `app.py`, install them with `pip install`.
 To run the backend from the `backend` folder: